Pugnator/openvsm/README.md

   - Designed with hope to make simulation as simple as possible for electronics enthusiasts

 Visit 'examples' directory for sample project files.
-Tehre is no tutorial yet but I'm working on it
+There is no tutorial yet but I'm working on it

 Please kindly send all your remarks and ideas to my mail [o o kami (at) ma il.ru] or submit a bug or feature request